sandipsahoo2k2/my/articles/engineering/ds/subsets.md

 * start the for loop from zero to length always because it contains all elements in the subset
 * skip the element if it is already present in the subset

+Note : For Combination, return when size = k.

-This is how code loooks :
+This is how permute code looks :

 ```
 void backtrack(int[]nums, int start, List<Integer> temp, List<List<Integer>> result) {